 Korea’s meal in a bowl is pretty much flawless food.
-Beef and sautéed vegetables such as shiitake mushrooms, spinach and courgettes are piled on to warm, white rice and flavoured with spicy chilli paste and an umami fermented soybean paste, topped with either a raw or fried egg.
+Beef and sautéed vegetables such as shiitake mushrooms, spinach and courgettes are piled on to warm, white rice and flavored with spicy chili paste and an umami fermented soybean paste, topped with either a raw or fried egg.
 There are two main types of bibimbap – jeonju-style, which comes in a cold bowl, and dolsot, which comes in a piping-hot earthenware bowl – making it the perfect dish for any season.

 Whichever one you choose comes to you like a display meal, with all the ingredients fanned out over the rice, so take a moment to admire the pretty culinary spectacle and know that the ingredients are chosen for specific reasons.
-The red of the chilli pepper represents your heart, the green vegetables are for your liver, the yellow of the egg yolk is for your stomach, black or very dark items (mushrooms or soy sauce) are there for your kidneys, and the white rice is for your lungs.
+The red of the chili pepper represents your heart, the green vegetables are for your liver, the yellow of the egg yolk is for your stomach, black or very dark items (mushrooms or soy sauce) are there for your kidneys and the white rice is for your lungs.
 Now dive right in, mix the whole lot up and give your insides a boost.

 9. Pizza in Naples

 The world is forever indebted to Italy for inventing the pizza.
 While there are infinite numbers of ways it can be prepared, there’s one version of our worldwide food obsession that will always stand prouder than the rest: the original margherita pizza from Naples.
 To eat margherita here is reminiscent of a religious experience – you’ll find zealous disciples of specific restaurants.
 It’s believed the worldwide phenomenon was first created when a local baker prepared dinner for the visiting King Umberto and Queen Margherita in the 19th century.
-Legend has it he made three pizzas, and the queen was taken with the flavours of the tomato, mozzarella and basil version, in the colours of the Italian flag.
-From then on it has been named in her honour.
+Legend has it he made three pizzas, and the queen was taken with the flavors of the tomato, mozzarella and basil version, in the colors of the Italian flag.
+From then on it has been named in her honor.